Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 - If you cannot book online, see camping bookings for other options.

 A range of holiday accommodation is available in the Sunshine Coast hinterland.
-For more information, see the tourism information links below.
+For more information, see the tourism information links.

 The classification system is based on Australian standards.
 Use the walking track grade listed with each walking track description to choose walks suitable for your ability and fitness level.
 Please note that while each track is classified according to its most difficult section, other sections may be of an easier level.